About Vinitaly International Academy

 Please verify your eligibility for the fee reduction by contacting us at: firstname.lastname@example.org.

-After our New York course, the next VIA Ambassador certification course will be held in Hong Kong from 3 to 7 November 2019 and in Verona from 10 to 14 April 2020.
+After our Hong Kong course, the next VIA Ambassador certification course will be held in Verona from 10 to 14 April 2020 and VIA is currently verifying the possibility to host additional 2 courses in Asian and in North America.

 After achieving IWA status, one can either re-sit the exam to achieve higher certification or take the educator program to become a Certified Educator.
 One would then be able to teach the Maestro courses and fellow courses.